Children at Risk: Adult certification

 Children At Risk drafted and advocated for a bill to increase the time for reviewing juveniles in order for the decision to try them as adults to be better informed.
 When children are unnecessarily transferred to adult courts they frequently suffer more than if they were tried as juveniles.

 Class C ticketing

 Class C tickets are often issued in schools for behavioral problems such as disturbing class or skipping school.
 Misdemeanor charges are harsh penalties for such minor issues.
 Children At Risk is working to reduce the prevalence of Class C ticketing in schools by conducting interviews with students, parents, and teachers, and collaborating with key organizations working on the issue across the state of Texas.

 Latino children

 Children At Risk also encourages greater focus on the unique needs of Latino children across all sectors, including fostering greater academic focus through the first edition of its online, open-access, peer-reviewed Journal of Applied Research on Children.

-Legislative Priorities
+Legislative priorities

 A selected list of Children At Risk's legislative priorities for the 85th Texas Legislative Session are below.
-The full list can be found here.